The Challenges of Drug DUI Case Laws

 Because many police departments lack the tools to effectively detect and process drug impaired drivers.
 Many police departments are making an effort to get more officers certified as Drug Recognition Experts (DRE).
 When a person pulled over and suspected of drug impairment.
 A DRE officer, if available, called in to do a battery of drug recognition tests.

-It has been predicted that within the next decade.
+This is a prediction within the next decade.
 Number of drug related DUI arrests will equal or exceed number of alcohol related DUI arrests.

 If you are accused of drug related DUI, or a DUI with a combination of alcohol and drugs, select the state, city, or county of your arrest to contact a trusted DUI attorney to review your options.